PrecisionRender/CharacterControllerPro/README.md

 The CharacetrControllerPro Demo project includes a first-person and third-person character, which can be used to demonstrate how to use CharacterControllerPro in different player perspectives.

 ### Documentation and API Reference
-CharacterControllerPro includes PDF documentation on how CharacterControllerPro works and how to use it.
+The project includes PDF documentation on how CharacterControllerPro works and how to use it.
 It also includes a complete API reference for learning aboout what all the variables and functions are for.

 ## How to install
 1. Download the repository ZIP file